A Surprisingly Important use for Reverse Flex Directions

 Note how it reads out the helper text before it gets to the new password input field.
 In the centre of the GIF you can see their position in the DOM and note that the helper text does indeed come first, even though it renders below the input in the document.

-Finally I have a practical use for flex-direction: column-reverse.
-I can't help but notice the irony in the situation where a feature warned against for being bad for those with screen readers is actually a feature that can be used to help those very individuals, though it really does depend on how you use it.
+.
+I can’t help but notice the irony in the situation where a feature warned against for being bad for those with screen readers is actually a feature that can be used to help those very individuals, though it really does depend on how you use it.

 Here I’ve only drilled down into a single use case, though I believe there must be many more.
 Another similar example could be error messages and/or alerts; perhaps those that appear near the bottom of pages should be read by screen readers sooner rather than later… There’s suddenly plenty to think about.